belbert/VCVTB/IN/PeopleLibrary/README.md

 - /3131-0 is an example folder, containing one family of the type 3131-0
 - /AERTS contains changes and additions to the Aerts Behaviour model
+- /CombinedSchedules is an example folder containing combined output for a number of families